albertzoom11/CSE_Foot-Print/README.md

-# WS_Shoes
+# Wearable Sensor Project (Foot-Print)

-Repo for Jonah, Albert, Varun Deep &amp; Vishal
+Firebase hosting has been stopped for this project